 This Upside Down Ice Cream Cone Cake is a vanilla cake with buttercream frosting and what looks like an upside down ice cream cone melting on top.
 Impress your guests with this show stopping cake!

 I made this cake for a photo shoot, but I wasn’t the photographer.
-I was having photos made of me for my new blog design.
+I was having photos taken of me for my new blog design.
 I wanted a really colorful, fun cake to be in the pictures, so this is what I made with some inspiration from a very talented cake designer – Katherine Sabbath.
 Isn’t it cute?!
 (Check out her website, it’s VERY colorful and she even has a “pop-up” recipe book.)

 I've had this blog for over four years now and thought it was time for a new look.
 I'm really excited about it.
 This cake was the perfect prop to have in the background of my main website photo!
 My friend, Andrea, was the photographer that took the fun photograph of me and this cake on my kitchen island and she did a fantastic job.
 Here's the photo I'm talking about...